ralberrto/chenws/README.md

-# chenws
+# Chemical engineering memories
-This website is intended to share what two friends learnt a long time ago but don't want to forget.
+This website is intended to share what two (several pairs) friends learnt a long time ago but don't want to forget.